 This adorable and fun gnome mini bowling set is so quick and easy to make, and it is the perfect kids bowling activity to do indoors!

 My kids have always loved garden gnomes.
 They’re cute, they’re funny, and they’re the perfect addition to any garden.
-We absolutely loved seeing Gnomeo & Juliet in the theater a few years ago, and it’s a movie we watch on repeat at our house.
-We were so excited to hear about the sequel to Gnomeo & Juliet, called Sherlock Gnomes, coming to theaters March 23!
-After a string of garden gnome disappearances in London, Gnomeo & Juliet look to legendary detective Sherlock Gnomes to solve the case of their missing friends and family.
-They’re on a mission to bring every gnome home!
+We absolutely loved seeing Gnomeo & Juliet in the theater a few years ago, and it’s a movie we watch on repeat at our house!

-Since my kids are so excited about seeing the movie in the theater, we thought it would be fun to do a craft project together in honor of Sherlock Gnomes.
+Since my kids love it so much, we thought it would be fun to do a craft project together in honor of the upcoming sequel, Sherlock Gnomes.
 My kids love games that they can play inside when the weather’s bad, so a bowling set was just the ticket!
 We love the goon gnomes from the movie and find them totally hilarious.
 What could be better than making bowling pins that look just like our favorite gnomes?

 Our gnome bowling set turned out adorable, and was easy and fun to make together!
 My kids helped me make the noses and cut out the pieces, and my husband and I handled the hot glue to avoid any little burned fingers.
 We have had hours of fun playing with our new bowling set!